GammaTauAI/opentau/group_selection.md

 ### Potential Projects

 Our group is thinking about implementing type inference and migration utilizing a general purpose language model such as OpenAI Codex.
-This implementation will be capable of type-annotating all or portions of gradually-typed languages such as TypeScript and Python (using the Pyright type-checker).
+This implementation will be capable of type-annotating gradually-typed languages such as TypeScript and Python (using the Pyright type-checker).
 The implementation will aim to be generalizable in order to ease the implementation of  additional languages.

 #### Group Members